PeggyZhu/prediction-writeup/Rmarkdown_sample.md

 ## magnet_forearm_z         1.000       8.57711   FALSE FALSE
 ## classe                   1.470       0.02548   FALSE FALSE
 ```
 - 6. Set the training/testing partition using the training data set.
-Note that all the training cross validation will be done only on the training partition inside the training data set.
+Note that all the cross validation during model training will be done only on the training partition inside the training data set.
+The test data partitioned here is only for checking the robust and accuracy for the training model in case the model is over fitting.

 ```r
 {